E2E Learning Massive MIMO for Multimodal Semantic Non-Orthogonal Transmission and Fusion: Numerical Results

 Under low‑SNR conditions, the non‑orthogonal CSC-SA-Net yields additional gains over its orthogonal counterpart.
 By superimposing multiple users’ semantic embeddings in the analog domain, the CSC-SA-Net’s non‑orthogonal transmission realizes an implicit combining of correlated semantic features, thereby increasing the effective SNR of the aggregated semantic representation.
 In contrast, orthogonal transmission treats each user's semantics independently, preventing any constructive combination and rendering each stream more susceptible to channel noise.
 As a result, the non‑orthogonal CSC-SA-Net achieves significantly higher segmentation accuracy at low SNR.

-Fig.~\ref{fig:6} compares the mIoU performance of the semantic segmentation task versus the number of transmit symbols for each scheme.
+Fig.~\ref{fig:6} compares the mIoU performance of the semantic segmentation task versus the number of transmit symbols for each scheme{\footnote{ For baselines that reserve {explicit} DMRS (25\% overhead), we equalize semantic payload by mapping \(Q_{\mathrm{base}}=\tfrac{4}{3}Q\).
+When \(Q\) is not a multiple of 3, \(Q_{\mathrm{base}}\) is implemented via partial-symbol loading (fractional subcarriers in the last symbol), which causes the baseline curves to appear off the integer ticks.}}.
 All schemes exhibit steadily increasing segmentation accuracy with more transmit symbols, owing both to the ability to convey additional semantic content and to the increased redundancy that improves resilience to channel noise.
 Moreover, the proposed CSC-SA-Net—under both orthogonal and non‑orthogonal transmission—consistently and significantly outperforms the separated designed baselines.
 This superior performance arises from the CSC-SA-Net’s E2E training, which enables the network to adapt more effectively to non‑ideal, time‑varying channel conditions.

 Fig.~\ref{fig:visual} presents representative semantic segmentation outputs for each scheme.
 The proposed CSC-SA-Net, under both orthogonal and non‑orthogonal transmission, accurately delineates multiple semantic classes, although object boundaries can appear slightly blurred due to implicit channel distortions and noise in the E2E inference process.
 By comparison, the baseline separated design yields noticeably coarser segmentation masks.